 • “Knowin’ Induction” introduces the technique of mathematical induction to students, adapted with permission from a lyric by Dane R. Camp (in his fun 1998 ICTM booklet) and may be sung to the tune of Bob Dylan's "Blowin’ in the Wind" (a #2 hit for Peter Paul & Mary).
 Appears in April 2000 Humanistic Mathematics Network Journal and Sept.
 2005 MAA Math Horizons.

 • “Findin’ Extrema Local” concerns finding local extrema, sung to the tune of the Desmond Child and Robi Rosa song “Livin’ La Vida Loca” that was a #1 hit for Ricky Martin in 1999.
-Appears in the April 2015 MAA Math Horizons.
+Appears in the April 2015 MAA Math Horizons and was excerpted in JMA.

-• “This Old Man” is the traditional children’s folksong counting through the numbers 1-10, but I extended it with some creative rhymes to skip count by tens all the way to 100, and then a further extension through the powers of 10 all the way to ten billion!
+• “This Old Man” is the traditional children’s folksong counting through the numbers 1-10, but I extended it to skip count to 100 by tens, and then went out to ten billion via powers of ten!
 Appears in Winter 2003 [Georgia Council of Teachers of Mathematics] Reflections.

 • “One!” was the closing song of MAA: The Musical!”, which debuted at the opening banquet of the 2011 summer meeting of the MAA and has been reprised at several subsequent MathFests.
-Annalisa Crannell commissioned me to write this lyric to the tune (by Marvin Hamlisch and Edward Kleban) of “One!” from A Chorus Line.
-Published on p.
-105 of Journal of Humanistic Mathematics, 2(1).
+Annalisa Crannell commissioned me to write this lyric to the (Marvin Hamlisch & Edward Kleban) tune of “One!” from A Chorus Line.
+Published in January 2012 Journal of Humanistic Mathematics.

-• “Stairway to 7” explores a rich variety of mathematical and real-world connections to the number 7, and may be sung to the tune of Jimmy Page and Robert Plant's (7-verse) song "Stairway to Heaven," the Led Zeppelin song that has been played most on the radio.
-Appears in Aug.
-2001 Humanistic Mathematics Network Journal and in the May/June 2007 MAA FOCUS (just before 7/7/07!).
-As Monte Zerger says in the March 2002 College Mathematics Journal (p.
-74): "A mathematical exploration into the 'life' of a natural number can not only be an entertaining and refreshing diversion, it can lead to engaging questions and unexpected discoveries as well."
-(Note: in fall 2008, MAA launched: http://maanumberaday.blogspot.com/)
+• “Stairway to 7” explores a rich variety of mathematical and real-world connections to 7, and may be sung to the tune of Jimmy Page and Robert Plant's (7-verse) song "Stairway to Heaven," the Led Zeppelin song that has been played most on the radio.
+Appeared in Aug.
+2001 Humanistic Mathematics Network Journal and in May/June 2007 MAA FOCUS (just before 7/7/07!).

-• “8 is So Neat” explores a rich variety of mathematical and real-world connections to the number 8, and may be sung to the tune of the 1965 #1 hit “Eight Days a Week” by John Lennon & Paul McCartney.
-Appears in the August 2008 Mathematics Teacher (just in time for 8/8/08!).
+• “8 is So Neat” explores a rich variety of mathematical and real-world connections to 8, and may be sung to the tune of the 1965 #1 hit “Eight Days a Week” by John Lennon & Paul McCartney.
+Appeared in the August 2008 Mathematics Teacher (just in time for 8/8/08!).

-• “Tesselation” uses the tune of the Kool & the Gang #1 hit “Celebration” to introduce younger audiences to working with tessellations.
-Published on p.
-9 of the Winter 2013 (Georgia Council of Teachers of Mathematics) eReflections.
+• “Tessellation” uses the tune of the Kool & the Gang #1 hit “Celebration” to introduce tessellations to younger audiences.
+Published in the Winter 2013 (Georgia Council of Teachers of Mathematics) eReflections.

 • “Your Body is a Numberland” integrates the wonders of math and the body and may be sung to John Mayer’s #3 hit (“Your Body is a Wonderland”, which won him a Grammy in 2003).
 The high school students I taught got me to listen to Mayer’s music, which gave me the opportunity to parody a more current hit (my version is more discreet than Mayer’s).
 Appears in March 2005 Journal of Irreproducible Results.

 • “Cantor's Coat” concisely depicts the stark challenges that mathematician faced during his life (lyrics and music written by Lesser). [inspired by reading J. W. Dauben's Georg Cantor: His Mathematics and Philosophy of the Infinite.
-Princeton University Press, 1979] Appears on p.
-32 of March 1999 Humanistic Mathematics Network Journal.
+Princeton University Press, 1979] Appears in March 1999 Humanistic Mathematics Network Journal.